-The work of Base Press is included in the permanent collections of the the Cary Graphic Arts Collection at Rochester Institute of Technology; the Hamilton Wood Type and Printing Museum, Two Rivers, Wisconsin; Harrisburg Area Community College, Harrisburg, Pennsylvania; the Herb Lubalin Study Center of Design and Typography at the Cooper Union, New York; Poster House, New York; the Print and Picture Collection of the Free Library of Philadelphia; and Tipoteca Italiana Fondazione, Cornuda, Italy.
-Frank Baseman has also completed Artist/Designer/Printer-in-Residencies at Tipoteca Italiana Fondazione (Summer 2023, TipoItalia23, Summer 2022); Hamilton Wood Type and Printing Museum (Summer 2020, Summer 2016); and Raven Press at the University of Delaware (Fall 2016).
+The work of Base Press is also included in (select) permanent collections such as: Cary Graphic Arts Collection at RIT, Rochester, NY; Hamilton Wood Type and Printing Museum, Two Rivers, WI; Herb Lubalin Study Center of Design and Typography, Cooper Union, New York; Poster House, New York; Print and Picture Collection of the Free Library of Philadelphia; Tipoteca Italiana Fondazione, Cornuda, Italy; University of Delaware, Special Collections; and Yiddish Book Center, Amherst, MA.

 Prior to forming Baseman Design Associates, Frank Baseman was an Art Director at Philadelphia Magazine.
 He has also worked as a Senior Designer/Art Director with Walter Bernard and Milton Glaser, and the Bernhardt Fudyma Design Group in New York.
 A native of Philadelphia, he earned a B.A. in Graphic Design from Penn State University and an M.F.A. in Graphic Design from Tyler School of Art of Temple University in Philadelphia.